 Question 2.2 (6 marks)

-Outline (list and elaborate) the factors you would consider in deciding whether or not a depot antipsychotic was the best psychopharmacological option for Stephen.
+Describe(list and explain) the factors you would consider in deciding whether or not a depot antipsychotic was the best psychopharmacological option for Stephen.

-A Check Stephen's preference for depot or oral medications.
+Check Stephen's preference for depot or oral medications.
 He might prefer an injection every few weeks to taking tablets daily.
 Or he might be strongly opposed to a depot. [worth 1]

-B Clarify reason(s) for non-adherence to oral antipsychotic treatment.
+Clarify reason(s) for non-adherence to oral antipsychotic treatment.
 Might include adverse effects or lack of efficacy (in which case you could try another oral agent) or could be lack of insight into need for treatment.
 Supervised administration of oral medication may be another option. [worth 2]

-C Consider the role of compulsory treatment.
+Consider the role of compulsory treatment.
 As Stephen is subject to compulsory treatment, treatment with depot antipsychotic may be enforced if he declines this and if it is considered to be in Stephen’s best interests.
 However, consider the practicalities of trying to legally compel treatment if he's determined not to comply – he can be hard to locate.
 When unwell, he's also likely to present a risk of violence towards staff trying to give injections.
 Consider day-stay treatment or an admission to monitor depot treatment, if needed.
 Admission either to acute unit or a rehab facility if one's available. [worth 2]

-D Consider practical issues relating to administration of depot antipsychotic.
+Consider practical issues relating to administration of depot antipsychotic.
 What facilities and staff are available to administer injections?
 If he won't attend the clinic is it safe to give in his home?
 Deltoid administration might be preferable to buttock administration for injections in his home.
 Facilities to watch for post-injection sedation syndrome may be needed if olanzapine's used (e.g. consider admission or day-stay). [worth 2]

-E Weigh up the risks vs benefits overall.
+Weigh up the risks vs benefits overall.
 Evaluate the above factors, especially his likely degree of cooperation and the administration risks and practicalities, versus the risk if he remains non-compliant with oral medication and relapses more seriously. [worth 1]

 Up to a maximum of 6 marks in total